What: Magic Ears allowed native English-speakers to earn money teaching English to Chinese kids online, but is now largely dormant

 Commissions & fees: NA

-Teachers were expected to work from 5:00 p.m. to 9:00 p.m.
+When MagicEars was operating it expected teachers to work from 5:00 p.m. to 9:00 p.m.
 Beijing time during the work week, and between 9 a.m. and 9 p.m.
 (Beijing time) on weekends.

-Teachers also said that MagicEars’ was more hands-on, providing more advice about your teaching style.
+Teachers said that MagicEars’ was more hands-on, providing more advice about your teaching style.
 (The curriculum is set.
 What you add is personality and props.)
-That’s something teachers either love or hate.
+That’s something teachers either loved or hated.

-The site also will pay you to refer additional qualified teachers to Magic Ears at a rate of $10 per resume.
+The site also would pay you to refer additional qualified teachers to Magic Ears at a rate of $10 per resume.

 Recommendations